Nanometrics instrumentation contributed directly to Nobel prize winning physics

 The 2017 Nobel Prize in Physics has been awarded to three US scientists for their roles in detecting gravity waves, which was achieved for the first time in September 2015.
 Nanometrics' Trillium 240 seismometers played a part in this important experiment, measuring ground motion in the massive LIGO detectors and feeding that back to actively cancel out vibrations in the detecting mirrors and lasers.

-See the Nobel prize CBC news article and our February 2016 web news announcement below for more information.
+See the Nobel prize CBC news article for more information.

 Nanometrics’ Trillium seismometer technology was an important component in the Laser Interferometer Gravitational-wave Observatory (LIGO) installations that detected gravitational waves for the first time ever.
 Scientists announced this major scientific achievement yesterday, noting that the first gravitational waves seen at the twin LIGO installations, located in Livingston, Louisiana, and Hanford, Washington, were recorded September 14th, 2015, having been detected independently 7 milliseconds apart.